ppy/osu-wiki/wiki/Tournaments/COE/COE_2025/en.md

 Participants will be sanctioned if they are violating or attempting to violate any of the following rules:

-- Using insulting language and/or gestures.
-In-game or in person
+- Using insulting language and/or gestures, in-game or in person
-- Gaining an unfair advantage through any means.
-Including but not limited to:
+- Gaining an unfair advantage through any means, including, but not limited to:
   - Cheating software
   - Information abuse
   - Doping